Women Philosophers in the Long Nineteenth Century: Summary

-Hedwig Dohm

-The fourth chapter consists of four essays from Dohm: "Nietzsche and Women", "The New Mother", "The Old Woman", and "On the Agitators of Anti-feminism".
+The fourth chapter consists of four essays from Hedwig Dohm: "Nietzsche and Women", "The New Mother", "The Old Woman", and "On the Agitators of Anti-feminism".
 In "Nietzsche and Women", Dohm examines Nietzsche's views on women and critiques his misogyny while employing his arguments to build a critique of biological essentialism.
 "The New Mother" calls for the transformation of mother–daughter relationships and argues that ideas attributing fixed, intrinsic qualities to women must be abandoned.
 In "The Old Woman", Dohm argues that women's liberation must necessarily include the emancipation of and provide a greater purpose for old women.
 "On the Agitators of Anti-feminism" argues for the legitimacy of the women's movement, drawing on historical evidence to demonstrate that women have been historically subjugated.

-Clara Zetkin

 The book includes the works of Clara Zetkin (left) and Rosa Luxemburg who argued for the emancipation of workers.

-The fifth chapter consists of three essays from Zetkin: "For the Liberation of Women!" and "Women's Suffrage", which were first delivered as speeches, and "Save the Scottsboro Boys!"
+The fifth chapter consists of three essays from Clara Zetkin: "For the Liberation of Women!" and "Women's Suffrage", which were first delivered as speeches, and "Save the Scottsboro Boys!"
 In "For the Liberation of Women!", Zetkin presents her vision of socialist feminism, arguing that the emancipation of women can only be intertwined with the emancipation of the worker.
 Zetkin's speech "Women's Suffrage" makes the argument for universal suffrage, as opposed to the partial suffrage advocated by some bourgeois feminists, arguing that suffrage based on the ownership of property did not aid the women's movement.
 Zetkin further argues in both speeches that the aim of the women's movement should be a struggle against capitalism, rather than a gender-based conflict.
 The short piece "Save the Scottsboro Boys!" calls on members of International Red Aid to respond to the decision to put the Scottsboro Boys, eight African American teenagers falsely accused of rape, on death row.

-Lou Salomé

-The sixth chapter consists of selections from Salomé's 1910 book The Erotic, which explores the nature of the erotic and its interconnection with the corporeal and the mental.
+The sixth chapter consists of selections from Lou Salomé's 1910 book The Erotic, which explores the nature of the erotic and its interconnection with the corporeal and the mental.
 In the selection, Salomé draws a distinction between human eroticism and simple sexual or romantic desire, arguing that the possibility of love distinguishes human eroticism from other animals.
 Salomé argues that the tendency for philosophers to study the erotic by means of logic or to treat the erotic as a simple object results in a limited perspective lacking vitality or nuance.
 Countering these methods, Salomé attests that the erotic exists in relation between natural drives, the individual, and social life.